The master of surprise;

-- Both Altair and Ezio from the Assassin's Creed games have elements of this, albeit in a period setting.
-While primarily assassins (albeit, ones with heroic motivations and objectives), both are also acute sufferers of Chronic Hero Syndrome, and have no problem dealing with city guards assaulting young women/psycho's threatening to slice up the local prostitutes etc. Both even wear cowls as part of their costumes.
+- Both Altaïr and Ezio from the Assassin's Creed games have elements of this, albeit in a period setting.
+While primarily assassins (albeit, ones with heroic motivations and objectives), both are also acute sufferers of Chronic Hero Syndrome, and have no problem dealing with city guards assaulting young women/psycho's threatening to slice up the local prostitutes, etc. Both even wear cowls as part of their costumes.

-- In Ace Attorney the newspaper artist's depiction of the Yatagarasu is a shadowy cowled figure.
+- In Ace Attorney Investigations the newspaper artist's depiction of the Yatagarasu is a shadowy cowled figure.
 The real Yatagarasu looks nothing like this.
 For one, there's three of them.

 - Garrus Vakarian in Mass Effect 2, who in the two years between the games have become their universe's equivalent of Batman, as a vigilante on Omega known as "Archangel".
 Paragon Shepard can curb the more extreme tendencies he's picked up, during his loyalty mission, pointing out that Garrus is very close to becoming one the monsters he's fighting.

-- Darkwing Duck, as the page quote shows, though, unlike most examples of this trope, despite being shadowy and mysterious he is also a teensy bit of a glory hound.
+- Darkwing Duck, as the page quote shows, though, unlike most examples of this trope, despite being shadowy and mysterious he is also a teensy bit of a Glory Hound.
 Though he's a Affectionate Parody of this concept anyway.